mcytang/GAN_Demo/README.md

  approximated by simply approximating a function, e.g. $e^{-x^2}$ for a Gaussian or normal distribution, assuming we already have access to a uniform random variable.
 We use uniformly sampled numbers as seeds for our generative model.
-As such, our generator has an unexpectedly lightweight architecture, consisting of only a small number of linear (or fully connected) layers.
+As such, our generator has a lightweight architecture, consisting of a small number of linear (or fully connected) layers.

- The discriminator on the other hand as larger, using 11 linear layers.
+ The discriminator is similary simple, and the main difficulty is balancing the width and depth of the generator and discriminator to achieve a meaningful training procedure.

  To avoid the common _vanishing gradient_ problem, we train using the least squares criterion proposed by Mao _et al_ in 2016